Sheen describes the amount of light reflected.

 - Semi-Gloss - can reflect 35 to 50% of the light that enters a room.
 Good for areas with more use that may require frequent cleaning such as bathrooms, kitchens and trim.

-- High Gloss – provides an enamel finish that is ideal for applications such as trim, woodwork, cabinets and doors.
+- High Gloss - a more decorative, eye-catching enamel finish that is ideal for applications such as front doors or other select trim elements.

 If you'd like some suggestions on paint sheen for your home or office, call Crestwood Painting today.